personal finance | march 29, 2021

-- Estate planning.
-Estate planning isn’t just for the wealthy.
+Estate planning.
+Estate planning isn’t reserved solely for the wealthy.
 For starters, make sure you have updated beneficiary designations on your financial accounts.
 Draw up basic documents like a will (naming guardians for your children), powers of attorney, and health care directives.

 6. For richer, for poorer, we will keep the conversation going.

 Households tend to divide and conquer.
 One spouse may take care of the day-to-day finances, while the other handles the longer-term investments.
 Both spouses, however, need to understand the entire picture of the household finances should something happen to the other, or the marriage.
 It’s also helpful to have a summary of all financial accounts and insurance policies, with pertinent information and instructions of how to access the financial institutions.